fern-api/fern/README.md

 Fern can publish your SDKs to registries, like npm, Maven, and PyPI.
 See [Publishing a public package](https://docs.buildwithfern.com/generate-sd-ks#publish-a-public-package).

-If you'd like to see a language supported, head over to [the Fern issues](https://github.com/fern-api/fern/issues) to voice your support!
+For additional language support, visit [the Fern issues](https://github.com/fern-api/fern/issues) and let us know!

 ### 🌿 API Documentation